The Right Way to Boil an Egg

 Pictured Recipe: Asparagus Salad with Eggs & Jambon de Bayonne

-Plenty of people just let their eggs cook to oblivion to ensure the yolk is hard.
+Plenty of people just let their eggs go for 12 or 15 minutes to make sure the yolk is hard.
 Let them go too long and you may end up with an unpleasant (but harmless) sulfur smell and a green ring around the yolk.
 Both of these are harmless reactions to overcooking, but can easily be avoided.
 Ten minutes is really all you need for a light-textured white and a fully cooked yolk (less time if you want a softer yolk).
 And just because your eggs are out of the hot water doesn't mean they're done cooking.
 Eggs continue cooking if you don't cool them down properly in ice-cold water when the cooking time is up.